cyrus-shakya/Lyrical-App/README.md

 ## Feedback:

 We value your feedback!
-If you have suggestions or questions, reach out to us at [lyrical-support@example.com](mailto:lyrical-support@example.com).
+If you have suggestions or issue, reach out to us at shakya.cyrus@gmail.com

 Enjoy exploring lyrics with Lyrical App!